bernatsampera/astromvp/README.md

 ### Project structure

-Inside **astromvp** template, you'll see the following folders and files:
+Inside **AstroMvp** template, you'll see the following folders and files:

 ```
 /